Pixel48/SerialExaminer/README.md

   2. Provide answers to questions about the given number.
 If you make a mistake you can go back using the `<` button.
 Window will disappear automatically after entering the last answer

   ![Key parameters](./docs/img/key_parameters.png)
-  > Now the key creator supports the number of answers from 4 to 12, future updates will gradually expand this range until they finally remove this restriction
+  > Now the key creator supports the number of answers in range from 4 to 12, future updates will gradually expand this range until they finally remove this restriction

   3. After key answer window vanish, hit `Done` button and provide where to save exam key for potential future use.
 (You dont need to import key after creating it, it's imported immediately after save).